timo-juhani/timo-juhani.github.io/_posts/2021-9-8-protonmail-suggests-using-tor.markdown

 At <https://protonmail.com/tor> they have suggested to use ProtonMail together with Tor browser.
 Tor hides the client's source IP address so that providers such as Protonmail can't expose the user by providing their records to the legal investigation.
 Tor is a free solution for anyone to download but I would argue other similar VPN solutions would work as well.

-A major concern with Tor is that you don't have visibility to who owns the nodes through which the data traverses.
-Therefore, your data could still traverse through nodes which are in control of the people who are after you.
-Remember this.
+A major concern with Tor is that you don't have visibility who owns the nodes through which the data traverses.
+Therefore, your data could still be routed via nodes that are controlled by people investigating you.
+Understand this.